"Minuscule" John & "Minuscule" David

 The Sun added:

-"Marks said he notified Field before accepting the teaching position to ensure that there was no conflict of interest."
+"Marks said he notified Field before accepting the teaching position to ensure that there was no conflict of interest."and:

 "Several weeks ago, he said, he wrote to the county ethics commission to clarify that he had held the teaching position last year."